fwachsmuth/Filmkorn-Raw-Scanner/README.md

   - Press `Enter` again to not set a passphrase.
 You can also set a passphrase, but it makes things a tad more complicated — you'll need to read for that.
 If you don't hand out your private key to others (and you should really never ever do that, ever), you can live without a passphrase.
   - Once you see the "randomart image", you are done.
 - Now download _Raspberry Pi Imager_ from the [Raspberry Pi Website](https://www.raspberrypi.com/software/) and start it
-- Under "Operating System, make sur eto pick the "Raspberry Pi OS (Legacy)", called "Buster", also known as version 10.
-The short description is _"A port of Debian Buster with security updates and desktop-environemnt"_.
+- Under "Operating System, make sure to pick the "Raspberry Pi OS Lite (Legacy)", called "Buster", also known as version 10.
+The short description is _"A port of Debian Buster with security updates and no desktop-environemnt"_.
 You do *not* want "Bullseye" (Version 11).
 While Buster is not the most recent version, it is the one that works with the Raspi HQ cam without a ton of changes that still need to be made (They changed the entire API in Version 11, and the Python bindings are still in beta, and completely different)
 - Under "Storage", select the microSD card you inserted into your card reader.
 - In the Mac Terminal.app, type `pbcopy < ~/.ssh/id_ed25519.pub` and hit Return.
 This copys the public key (which is a just text file) to your clipboard.
 - Before clicking "Write", click the gear icon in bottom right:
   - Do not allow to copy the wiki password from keychain.
 We won't use Wifi, it is just too slow for the amount of data the scanner produces (about 30 MB/s while it is running)
-  - Set the hostname to `piscan.local` (You can totally use a different hostname than `piscan`, but this manual might not work without changes then)
+  - Set the hostname to `filmkorn-scanner.local` (You can totally use a different hostname than `filmkorn-scanner`, but this manual might not work without changes then)
-  - Allow "public-key authentication only" and paste your key into the "Set authorized_keys for 'pi'" line.
+  - Allow "Use password authentication" under "Enable SSH"
   - Set the "locale settings" to a keyboard style of your liking
 - Now write the image.
 When done, insert the microSD card into your Raspi (without powering it up yet)
 - Connect the Raspi to your lcoal Network via wired Ethernet.
 If you don't have wired Ethernet, connect it to your Mac's Ethernet Jack, and enable "Internet Sharing" under "System Settings -> General -> Sharing" to share your Mac's Wifi with computers connected to its Ethernet port (Click on the little "i" to configure it like this).